G-Core/terraform-provider-gcore/docs/resources/cdn_rule.md

 - `active` (Boolean) The setting allows to enable or disable a Rule.
 If not specified, it will be enabled.
 - `options` (Block List, Max: 1) Each option in CDN resource settings.
 Each option added to CDN resource settings should have the following mandatory request fields: enabled, value. (see [below for nested schema](#nestedblock--options))
 - `origin_group` (Number) ID of the Origins Group.
 Use one of your Origins Group or create a new one.
 You can use either 'origin' parameter or 'originGroup' in the resource definition.
 - `origin_protocol` (String) This option defines the protocol that will be used by CDN servers to request content from an origin source.
-If not specified, it will be inherited from resource.
+If not specified, it will be inherit from resource.
 Possible values are: HTTPS, HTTP, MATCH.
 - `weight` (Number) Rule weight that determines rule execution order: from the smallest (0) to the highest.

 ### Read-Only